HEICO (NYSE:HEI) Stock Rating Upgraded by Truist Financial

-A number of other equities research analysts have also recently issued reports on the stock.
-Royal Bank of Canada began coverage on shares of HEICO in a report on Thursday, October 21st.
-They set a sector perform rating and a $145.00 target price on the stock.
-Morgan Stanley began coverage on shares of HEICO in a report on Friday, December 3rd.
-They set an overweight rating and a $180.00 target price on the stock.
-Alembic Global Advisors initiated coverage on shares of HEICO in a report on Tuesday, November 9th.
-They set an overweight rating and a $169.00 target price on the stock.
-Zacks Investment Research raised shares of HEICO from a hold rating to a buy rating and set a $149.00 price target on the stock in a report on Tuesday, November 30th.
-Finally, Truist Securities upped their price target on shares of HEICO from $125.00 to $135.00 and gave the stock a hold rating in a report on Friday, December 17th.
-Four research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
-According to data from MarketBeat, the stock currently has an average rating of Buy and a consensus price target of $158.56.
+Other research analysts have also recently issued research reports about the stock.
+Zacks Investment Research upgraded shares of HEICO from a “hold” rating to a “buy” rating and set a $149.00 price target on the stock in a research note on Tuesday, November 30th.
+Morgan Stanley started coverage on shares of HEICO in a research note on Friday, December 3rd.
+They set an “overweight” rating and a $180.00 price target on the stock.
+Truist Securities lifted their target price on shares of HEICO from $125.00 to $135.00 and gave the company a “hold” rating in a research note on Friday, December 17th.
+Royal Bank of Canada started coverage on shares of HEICO in a research note on Thursday, October 21st.
+They set a “sector perform” rating and a $145.00 target price on the stock.
+Finally, Alembic Global Advisors started coverage on shares of HEICO in a research note on Tuesday, November 9th.
+They set an “overweight” rating and a $169.00 target price on the stock.
+Four equities research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+According to data from MarketBeat, HEICO presently has an average rating of “Buy” and an average target price of $158.56.

-The company also recently declared a Semi-Annual dividend, which will be paid on Thursday, January 20th.
-Investors of record on Thursday, January 6th will be given a dividend of $0.09 per share.
-This represents a dividend yield of 0.1%.
-The ex-dividend date is Wednesday, January 5th.
-HEICO’s dividend payout ratio (DPR) is currently 8.18%.

-In related news, CEO Laurans A. Mendelson sold 8,869 shares of the firm’s stock in a transaction that occurred on Tuesday, December 28th.
-The shares were sold at an average price of $144.25, for a total value of $1,279,353.25.
-The sale was disclosed in a legal filing with the SEC, which is available at this link.
-8.39% of the stock is owned by company insiders.
+In related news, CEO Laurans A. Mendelson sold 8,869 shares of HEICO stock in a transaction dated Tuesday, December 28th.
+The shares were sold at an average price of $144.25, for a total transaction of $1,279,353.25.
+The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
+8.39% of the stock is currently owned by insiders.

-A number of hedge funds have recently modified their holdings of HEI.
-Maverick Capital Ltd. purchased a new stake in HEICO in the second quarter worth approximately $100,000.
-Newfound Research LLC boosted its stake in shares of HEICO by 33.4% during the 3rd quarter.
-Newfound Research LLC now owns 851 shares of the aerospace company’s stock worth $112,000 after acquiring an additional 213 shares during the last quarter.
-Essex LLC purchased a new position in shares of HEICO during the 3rd quarter worth $206,000.
-Rehmann Capital Advisory Group purchased a new position in shares of HEICO during the 2nd quarter worth $215,000.
-Finally, Montag A & Associates Inc. boosted its stake in shares of HEICO by 5.0% during the 3rd quarter.
-Montag A & Associates Inc. now owns 1,627 shares of the aerospace company’s stock worth $215,000 after acquiring an additional 77 shares during the last quarter.
-Institutional investors own 25.04% of the company’s stock.
+Several hedge funds have recently added to or reduced their stakes in HEI.
+Montag A & Associates Inc. boosted its position in HEICO by 5.0% in the 3rd quarter.
+Montag A & Associates Inc. now owns 1,627 shares of the aerospace company’s stock valued at $215,000 after buying an additional 77 shares during the period.
+ARGI Investment Services LLC boosted its position in HEICO by 4.6% in the 3rd quarter.
+ARGI Investment Services LLC now owns 2,127 shares of the aerospace company’s stock valued at $280,000 after buying an additional 94 shares during the period.
+Dupont Capital Management Corp boosted its position in HEICO by 1.6% in the 3rd quarter.
+Dupont Capital Management Corp now owns 10,111 shares of the aerospace company’s stock valued at $1,333,000 after buying an additional 164 shares during the period.
+Commerce Bank boosted its position in HEICO by 4.5% in the 2nd quarter.
+Commerce Bank now owns 4,014 shares of the aerospace company’s stock valued at $560,000 after buying an additional 174 shares during the period.
+Finally, Sepio Capital LP boosted its position in HEICO by 8.1% in the 3rd quarter.
+Sepio Capital LP now owns 2,667 shares of the aerospace company’s stock valued at $352,000 after buying an additional 200 shares during the period.
+25.04% of the stock is owned by hedge funds and other institutional investors.

 HEICO Corp. engages in the design, manufacture, and sale of aerospace, defense, and electronic related products and services.
 It operates through the Flight Support Group and Electronic Technologies Group segments.
 The Flight Support Group segment designs, manufactures, repairs, overhauls, and distributes jet engine and aircraft component replacement parts.